kinojacky/simple-photo-album/README.md

 - Press 'D' to download the current photo
 - Press 'ESC' to close the lightbox
 - Use the pagination controls at the bottom of the page to navigate through the photo collection
+- Use the language dropdown to switch between supported languages

 ## Customization